 - International fashion houses in trademark infringement disputes involving extensive interaction with U.S. Customs Service and U.S. Attorney’s Office.

-- Multinational and international companies in commercial disputes involving sales, secured transactions, business torts, agreements for the purchase of real property, construction contracts, and commercial landlord/tenant disputes in federal and state court.
+- Multinational and international companies in commercial disputes involving sales, secured transactions, business torts, agreements for the purchase of real property, construction contracts, and commercial landlord/tenant disputes in federal and state courts.

 - Creditors in prejudgment proceedings, including obtaining writs of replevin, attachment and garnishment.